Missouri–Oklahoma football rivalry: 2007 Big 12 Championship Game

 The Tigers were the Big 12 North's representative in the 2007 Big 12 Championship Game, where they faced Big 12 South representative Oklahoma in a rematch of a regular season game won by the Sooners.
 Missouri came into the game ranked #1 in the AP Poll and BCS rankings, while Oklahoma was ranked #9.
 Nevertheless, Oklahoma was favored by bookmakers and won, 38–17.

 2008 Big 12 Championship Game

 The 2008 Big 12 Championship Game was a rematch of the 2007 Big 12 Championship Game.
 This time, Oklahoma was favored and won handily, 62–21.

 October 23, 2010

 In their 2010 meeting, Mizzou defeated Oklahoma (then ranked #1 in the BCS rankings).
 The game was the site of ESPN's College GameDay, where Missouri set the on-campus attendance record for GameDay.
 Tigers fans tore down the goalposts after this victory.

 November 9th, 2024

-In their first meeting since either team left the Big 12 Conference for the Southeastern Conference, Mizzou defeated Oklahoma by scoring 14 points in the last 65 seconds of game time.
+In their first meeting since either team left the Big 12 Conference for the Southeastern Conference, Mizzou defeated Oklahoma by scoring 14 points in the last 65 seconds of game time, the final 7 points being scored on a late scoop and score fumble return for a touchdown.
+It was Missouri's first win over the Sooners since 2010.